Somewhere in a bedroom in West London's Hammersmith neighborhood, you

 creatures, starry nights and love swirling from her mind, onto paper and

-On her upcoming debut, Notes from the Treehouse
+into song.
+Notes from the Treehouse

 After recording her Bedroom Bound EP in 2007, Laurent-Marke, who performs as Alessi’s Ark, traveled overseas to the plains of Omaha, Neb., to record her debut album with Mike Mogis of Bright Eyes.
 The result is a charming breed of folk-pop heavy with whimsy, wit and breathy vocals.
 And while it's tempting to bundle her in with the growing ranks of young, British chanteuses like Adele and Laura Marling, you’d be wrong to do so: Where Adele nurses soulful songs of heartbreak and Marling her troubled psyche, Alessi's fantastical music seems largely untainted by the world around her.